jordanmswilliams/Portfolio/Portfolio_TODO.md

     - D: Did your mentor tell you to do this?
 I'm not sure I agree, but probably a matter of preference.
 I prefer to keep elements grouped in the order in which they are used.
 14. project1 > user research > user personas
     I have a second user persona.
 I would like the user persona to be clickable to see the second user persona.
+15. project1 > sticky_nav
+      each link is in hover state while scrolling through that section.
+So user can easily glance at what section they are in.

 DONE: